A New Way to Lose Weight!

 - Type 2 Diabetes

-A gastric balloon, like any other weight-loss procedures, are usually performed only after you have made an effort to lose weight by working on your diet and exercise habits.
+A gastric balloon, like any other weight-loss procedures, is usually performed only after you have made an effort to lose weight by working on your diet and exercise habits.

 Who it’s for